csphere/ffxiv-firmament-teamcraft-guide/README.md

 - Collectables can not be Quick Synthesized
 - Collectability is analogous to, and replaces the concept of Quality with regard to how it works during crafting
 - the Collectables have a minimum Collectibility in order to turn-in and receive rewards
-- Rewards increase in tiers based on Collectibility of the items as listed at the bottom of Ishgardian Restoration window
+- Rewards increase in tiers based on Collectibility of the items as listed at the bottom of Ishgardian Restoration window.

 Crafting these in bulk and turning them in will already level you up fairly fast, but we can make this process far faster and easier by making use of reliable Macros.
 This is where TeamCraft comes in.